Evermystery

 "Because if you get it right you have to stop," Grace said.

-He looked at the moth through the window over the sink.
+He looked at her.
+His eyes went to the moth through the window over the sink.
 "You photograph the things you don't want to lose," he said.
 "Then the photograph isn't enough, so you build the room around the photograph.
 And the room isn't enough either.
 So you keep tending it."

-Grace had spent the better part of a year watching him do a version of this to their marriage.
-The same instinct, turned on her.
+Grace had spent the better part of a year watching him run this exact protocol on their marriage.
 Solve the room.
 Re-spec the light.
 Run the simulation again until the load held.
-She had resented it for months.
-Standing in the kitchen he'd grieved into being, she couldn't find the resentment anywhere.
+Standing in the kitchen he'd grieved into being, the resentment she'd carried in with her finally dropped away.

 "It's beautiful," she said.
 "How long are you going to live here?"